web-platform-tests/rfcs/rfcs/interop_2023.md

 ### Metrics

-Per-area and overall metrics will be defined in a similar fashion to [Interop 2022](./interop_2022.md#metrics).
+Per-area and overall metrics will be defined in a similar (but not necessarily identical) fashion to [Interop 2022](./interop_2022.md#metrics).
 The number of areas and their contribution to the total score will be decided in the proposal selection phase.

 ### Dashboard